 This refreshing and colorful combination of tropical fruit is an easy side dish that’s great for entertaining or for an everyday meal.

 When I think warm weather, I think tropical – I just can’t help it!
 It’s been a long time since taken a Hawaiian vacation but I’m still constantly creating dishes with island flare.
 This tropical fruit salad is the perfect summer entertaining recipe – it’s great for brunch, the perfect make-ahead potluck fare, or the ultimate refreshing side dish for a barbecue.
 And while fresh fruit is great on its own, it’s even more amazing when you pair it with an easy honey lime dressing!
+Looking for more tropical recipes?
+Be sure to try this delicious Hawaiian chicken.

 How do you make tropical fruit salad?